 - 1. Completion of EN 102 English Composition II with a grade of C or higher. - 2.
-Completion of 15 semester hours in the subject major. - Students must submit a Criminal Offender Records Information (CORI) check application and be approved prior to doing observations for Education courses.
-No student is allowed to do fieldwork unless approval of the CORI has been received from the state - Students demonstrate potential for teaching children by completing the following courses with a grade of C+ or higher in ALL prerequisite courses AND a prerequisite AND cumulative GPA of 2.5. - ED 149 Introduction to the Teaching Profession - PS 215 Psychology of Adolescence - ED 250 Educational Psychology - ED 251 Foundations of Education - ED 270 Diversity and Multicultural Education - 5.
+Completion of 15 semester hours in the subject major.

+- Students must submit a Criminal Offender Records Information (CORI) check application and be approved prior to doing observations for Education courses.
+No student is allowed to do fieldwork unless approval of the CORI has been received from the state - Students demonstrate potential for teaching children by completing the following courses with a grade of C+ or higher in ALL prerequisite courses AND a prerequisite AND cumulative GPA of 2.5. - ED 149 Introduction to the Teaching Profession (5 hours fieldwork) - PS 215 Psychology of Adolescence - ED 250 Educational Psychology (10 hours fieldwork) - ED 251 Foundations of Education (15 hours fieldwork) - ED 270 Diversity and Multicultural Education (20 hours fieldwork) - 5.
 Students must have received a passing score on the Massachusetts Test for Educator Licensure (MTEL) Communication and Literacy Skills Test. - 6.
 Any departure from the prescribed program of study for teacher licensure must have Waiver Committee approval prior to advancement to Stage II.